Business Credit Cards

 Some lenders might give you a very low credit limit to start with, but by paying back the funds consistently you can build up your credit score — and therefore might be able to get a higher credit limit or better rates later on.

-They only run a soft credit check, which won't leave a footprint on your credit history, so you can check your eligibility without affecting your credit score.
+We only run a soft credit check, which won’t leave a footprint on your credit history, so you can check your eligibility without affecting your credit score.